joselfonseca/laravel-api-tools/README.md

 ## Documentation

-For documentation on this package, please visit the [wiki](https://github.com/joselfonseca/laravel-api-tools/wiki).
+For documentation on this package, please visit the [docs folder](https://github.com/joselfonseca/laravel-api-tools/tree/2.2/docs).

 ## Change log